 6) Build mutual trust between employees and management

 Research shows team performance is strongly associated with trust in leadership.
 Here are some proven ways to build trust with your team:

 - Show vulnerability.
-Though all of your decisions should be driven by logic, there are times when you’ll face challenges that impact your productivity.
+Though all your decisions should be driven by logic, there are times when you’ll face challenges that impact your productivity.
 Being vulnerable in those moments creates a team culture where your employees know that it’s okay to go through temporary rough times.

 - Get to know your team and personalize their work experiences.
 Everyone wants to feel supported and valued at work.
 An easy way to do that is to get to know your team’s interests, goals, work preferences etc. so that you can take reasonable actions to accommodate their preferences.

-About the author: Emily formerly led Prialto's content production and distribution team with a special passion for helping people realize success.
+About the Author: Emily formerly led Prialto's content production and distribution team with a special passion for helping people realize success.
 Her work and collaborations have appeared in Entrepreneur, Inc. and the Observer among others.